svrc/acme-fitness-store/README.md

 cf create-service postgres on-demand-postgres-db acme-postgres cf create-service postgres on-demand-postgres-db acme-assist-postgres cf create-service postgres on-demand-postgres-db acme-order-postgres

+# This sets up your TAS/TPCF config server.
+It assumes that your config files are located at <this-repository-url> in the branch config (label) under the directory config (searchPaths).
+You can checkout the branch to see the structure if you like.
-cf create-service p.config-server standard acme-config  -c  '{ "git": { "uri": "https://github.com/svrc/acme-fitness-store-config" }}'
+cf create-service p.config-server standard acme-config  -c  '{ "git": { "uri": "<this-repository-url>", "label": "config", "searchPaths": "config" } }'

 # This assumes Tanzu Single Sign on for TAS/TPCF is installed and configured against UAA.
 You can also use other identity providers if you change the plan and binding below.
 cf create-service p-identity uaa acme-sso